dpwdec/files-in-ruby/README.md

 ## Code

-All code is available from `filing.rb` for execution.
+All code is available from `scripts/filing.rb` for execution.